 Established direct presence in Germany with acquisition of majority stake in Umbra medical AG, a German radiopharmaceutical company.

 Acquired fully operational PET production laboratory in Porto, Portugal.

 Strengthened position in Spain with acquisition of two radiopharmaceutical companies, Barnatron and Catalana De Dispensación, S.A.
 (Cadisa).

 Signed new third-party PET manufacturing agreements with Eli Lilly and GE Healthcare.

-Entered Polish market following agreement with University of Warsaw.
+Entered Polish market following agreement with of Warsaw.

 Completed construction of new global headquarters in Saint-Genis-Pouilly, France.